act-rules/act-rules.github.io/_rules/SC4-1-2-aria-attribute-has-valid-value.md

 ### Applicability

-Any non-empty attribute that is placed on an HTML or SVG element, and where the attribute name starts with `aria-`.
+Any [non-empty](#non-empty) attribute that is placed on an HTML or SVG element that is [exposed to assistive technologies](#exposed-to-assistive-technologies), and where the attribute name starts with `aria-` and where the attribute can be found in [WAI-ARIA 1.1, Definitions of States and Properties](https://www.w3.org/TR/wai-aria-1.1/#state_prop_def).

 ### Expectation

-Each of the applicable attributes have a valid value according to the [value type](https://www.w3.org/TR/wai-aria-1.1/#propcharacteristic_value) for the given state or property (`aria-*` attribute) as specified by [WAI-ARIA](https://www.w3.org/TR/wai-aria).
+Each test target has a valid value according to the [value type](https://www.w3.org/TR/wai-aria-1.1/#propcharacteristic_value) for that `aria-*` attribute as specified by [WAI-ARIA 1.1, Definitions of States and Properties](https://www.w3.org/TR/wai-aria-1.1/#state_prop_def).

 **Note:**
-- If the value of the `aria-*` attribute is of value type `ID Reference` or `ID Reference List` ensure that an element with the given id exists in the document.
+- For value types `ID Reference` and `ID Reference List` this rule does not require that elements with the given id(s) exists in the document.
-- If the value of the `aria-*` attribute is of value type `URI` ensure that it matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).
+- For value type `URI` ensure that the value matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).
+This rule does not require that the destination URL exists.

 ## Assumptions

+- Checking that IDs referenced in value types `ID Reference` and `ID Reference List` is considered out of scope for this rule.
 - Checking that linked resources in `aria-*` attributes with value type `URI` are available is considered out of scope for this rule.
 For this rule it is considered sufficient that the value matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).

 ## Accessibility Support